 The loop and react methods are rather costly to call.

-Defining a DynamicDispatchActor or ReactiveActor as classes instead of using the messageHandler and reactor factory methods will also give you some more speed:
+Defining a DynamicDispatchActor or ReactiveActor as classes instead of using the messageHan factory methods will also give you some more speed:

 Now, moving the MyHandler class into Java will squeeze the last bit of performance from GPars.

 Pool adjustment